 Think of intents as the goals your attendees want to achieve at your event or their purpose for attending.
 You can choose between four intents:

-💡 Networking - People who are looking to exchange ideas about a certain topic.
+💡 Networking - People looking to exchange ideas about a specific topic.

-🔄 Trading - People who are looking for what they're offering among all participants.
+🔄 Trading - People looking for what they're offering among all participants.

 🔎 Recruiting - People who are searching for a job or vice-versa.